We’re committed to being an inclusive, accessible and engaging cultural attraction

 Share Your Feedback

 The Ontario Science Centre is committed to engaging persons with disabilities in developing recommendations and strategies to address barriers to participation.
-We are dedicated to ensuring our offerings meet the diverse needs of our visitors.
+We are dedicated to ensuring our offerings meet the diverse needs of our visitors and employees.
+We ensure our feedback process is accessible to people with disabilities by providing or arranging for accessible formats and communication supports, on request.

 If you have any comments or concerns regarding accessibility at the Ontario Science Centre, we invite you to share them with us: